 For more than 10 years, Giancarlo ran his own consultancy firm at Maison du Sport in Lausanne and worked on a large number of strategic projects for the international sport industry, mainly advising Sport Organisations in the areas of PR and Communication, HR, Education & Knowledge Management and Event Planning.
 During this time, Giancarlo gained valuable experience holding various consultancy roles for 5 Olympic Games, 2 FIFA World Cups and 2 UEFA EUROS.

 Since 2014, Giancarlo Sergi has been the President of Swiss Basketball, the governing body of Basketball in Switzerland.
-Giancarlo is also a Member of FIBA Governing Commission and his professional activities include educational work as Lecturer and invited Professor to various academic institutions in Europe, as well as speaker to international conferences.
+Giancarlo is also a Member of FIBA Governing Commission and Board Member of FIBA Europe.
+His professional activities include educational work as Lecturer and invited Professor to various academic institutions in Europe, as well as speaker to international conferences.
 Giancarlo is of Swiss and Italian citizenships and speaks fluently French, Italian, Spanish and English.

 Franco Lai is monitoring and analysis coordinator of the GLMS hub in Hong Kong.
 He moved to London for his further studies for 8 years before eventually returning to Hong Kong.
 Having a strong interest in the sports market with a solid numerical background, Franco started his career in the betting industry as a Trader at the Hong Kong Jockey Club.
 During this time, he gained deep knowledge and valuable experience identifying abnormalities in the sports market.
 Franco received his bachelor of science degree in Banking & International Finance and master of science degree in Investment Management from Cass Business School, University of London.